Gigue: Etymology

 An early Italian dance called the giga probably derives its name from a small accompanying stringed instrument called the giga.
 Historians, such as Charles Read Baskerville, claim that use of the word in relation to dancing took place in England prior to such usage on the Continent.
 Giga probably has a separate etymology.

-Cultural references
+Pachelbel's Canon and Gigue

+Pachelbel's Canon by the German Baroque composer Johann Pachelbel was originally paired with a gigue under the title Canon and Gigue for 3 violins and basso continuo.
+Both movements are in the key of D major.

+The gigue is set in 12/8 time and consists of 2 equal sections of 10 bars each.
+Unlike the canon, the gigue neither has a repeating bass voice nor a set chord progression.
+The gigue exhibits fugal writing, with each section introducing a brief melodic statement which is then imitated in the other voices.

+In popular culture

-Jonathan Littell's novel The Kindly Ones is structured in different parts, each one of these named after a Baroque dance, the last part being called Gigue.
+Jonathan Littell's 2006 novel The Kindly Ones is structured in different parts, each one of these named after a Baroque dance, the last part being called Gigue.